sourcevault/sourcevault/readme.md

 🡒 using version control is admission that 1.0 will be bug ridden, so will 2.0, 3.0, 4.0 .... n.0
 ```

-Programming is an art, and just like regular art, it thrives when it's set free 🦅.
+Programming is an artform, and just like analogue art, digital art thrives when it's set free 🦅.

 Unlike other commodities, software creates it's own demand ( it's true for technology in general ).